sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Microsoft Fabric DevOps.md

 - Determine the goal of the data solution
 - Choose the data sources
-- Determine the data ingestion strategy.
+- Determine the data ingestion strategy
 - Design the data processing plan
 - Set up storage for the output of the pipeline
 - Plan the data workflow